alfredapp/google-drive-workflow/README.md

 ![](https://i.imgur.com/5hNOPzs.png)

+↵ opens the path; ⌥↵ reveals it in the Finder; ⇧↵ searches for it on Google Drive’s website.

 You’ll be asked to build the cache on your first run.
 A notification will show when it’s ready.
 The more files you have, the longer the wait.
 A macOS launchd agent will be loaded to do it daily and on boot.

 To rebuild the cache on demand, run `:gdrebuildcache`.